staxas/transaction_system/README.md

 #transaction_system

 Allows users to create transactions, and either complete/commit or cancel these transactions.
 Transaction amounts on hold are removed from source user's account and placed in a waiting queue.
-On setting the transaction to either 'completed' or 'hold' these funds are either sent to the target user or returned to the source user.
+On setting the transaction to either 'completed' or 'canceled' these funds are either sent to the target user or returned to the source user.
 Requires MongoDB.

 Install dependancies with
 ```bash